Murray-Bridge-Bunyips/BunyipsLib/readme.md

 For repositories that already exist, run `git submodule update --init --recursive`, to fetch the submodule that was placed in your `.gitmodules` top-level directory file.

 ### Updating BunyipsLib
 BunyipsLib is continually getting updates to ensure the latest features have been rigorously debugged and tested.
-To ensure that you *aren't* using code that I've accidentally implemented a 30-gigabyte memory leak into, you'll need to know how to upadte it.
+To ensure that you *aren't* using code that I've accidentally implemented a 30-gigabyte memory leak into, you'll need to know how to update it.

 1. `git pull`
 Navigate to the directory of your BunyipsLib submodule, and run `git pull` on the `master` branch.
 This should bring any changes into your repository.

 ###### BunyipsLib.
-Copyright (c) 2024 Lucas Bubner, MBHS Student Robotics Club, under the MIT License. <br><br>I am not responsible for any failed autonomous, broken servos or nuclear warfare that results after the usage of BunyipsLib.<br>Test and understand your code thoroughly.
+Copyright (c) 2024 Lucas Bubner, MBHS Student Robotics Club, under the MIT License. <br><br>I am not responsible for any failed autonomous, broken servos or nuclear warfare that result after the usage of BunyipsLib.<br>Test and understand your code thoroughly.